scalawithcats/scala-with-cats/src/pages/monads/either.md

 ```

 <div class="callout callout-info">
-*Smart constructors and avoiding over-narrowing*
+*Smart Constructors and Avoiding Over-Narrowing*

 The `asLeft` and `asRight` methods
 have advantages over `Left.apply` and `Right.apply`